-Nate has appeared on PBS, BBC, and NPR, and has lectured around the world.
+Nate has appeared on PBS, BBC, ABC and NPR, and has lectured around the world.
 He holds a Masters Degree in Finance from the University of Chicago and a PhD in Natural Resources from the University of Vermont.
 Previously Nate was President of Sanctuary Asset Management and a Vice President at the investment firms Salomon Brothers and Lehman Brothers.

 Recently Karen Rybold-Chin interviewed Nate Hagens, former editor of The Oil Drum and former Lehman Brothers vice president, questioning him about a future economy without growth and an environment suffering climate change.
 Nate Hagens asks whether ultimately - contrary to our animal nature - we are willing and able to plan for future generations by reducing our own energy consumption and economic growth.

 at the University of Wisconsin-Madison synthesizes concepts from economics, finance, energy, the environment and human behavior into some first-order principles that apply to our current world situation.

 His basic message is that the primary drivers of historical economic growth - the inexpensive substitution of human labor by fossil labor, and recently, the explosion of available monetary credit - are no longer available, and this will spell the end of global growth.

 Hagens explains that energy - specifically the cheap energy from the already found and burned fossil fuels – accounts for the majority of our past productivity gains and economic riches.
 It is thus not our lack of hydrocarbon resources that is the problem, but rising extraction costs – for example, 17 percent higher annually for oil since 2002 - that are making continued global growth from these levels unattainable.